A proof of the Conjecture of Lehmer: Introduction

 The Poincar\'e asymptotic expansion method has been introduced for the roots of $(G_n)$ of modulus $< 1$ in \cite{vergergaugry6}.
 Then the Conjecture of Lehmer for the family $(\theta_{n}^{-1})_{n \geq 2}$ was solved (in \cite{vergergaugry6}) by using this method and the resulting asymptotic expansions of the Mahler measures $({\rm M}(\theta_{n}^{-1}))_{n \geq 2}$, as functions of $n$.
 In the present note this method is extended to any reciprocal algebraic integer $\beta$ of dynamical degree $\dyg(\beta)$ large enough, where now ``$\dyg(\beta)$" replaces ``$n$".

-The choice of the sequence of trinomials $(G_n)$ is natural in the context of the R\'enyi-Parry dynamical systems (section $\S$ \ref{S2}) and leads to a theory of {\it lexicographical perturbation} of the trinomials $G_n$ compatible with the dynamics.
+The choice of the sequence of trinomials $(G_n)$ is natural in the context of the R\'enyi-Parry dynamical systems (Section $\S$ \ref{S2}) and leads to a theory of {\it lexicographical perturbation} of the trinomials $G_n$ compatible with the dynamics.
 This is at variance with other attacks of the Conjecture of Lehmer by perturbed cyclotomic polynomials or polynomials having all their roots on the unit circle (\cite{amoroso}, Ray \cite{ray2}, Doche \cite{doche2}, Sinclair \cite{sinclair}, Mossinghoff, Pinner and Vaaler \cite{mossinghoffpinnervaaler}, Toledano \cite{toledano}).
 Taking the integer function $\dyg(\beta)$ as an integer variable tending to infinity when $\beta > 1$ tends to $1^+$ is natural.
 All the asymptotic expansions, for the roots of modulus $< 1$ of the minimal polynomials $P_{\beta}(z)$, for the lower bounds of the lenticular Mahler measures ${\rm M}_{r}(\beta)$, will be obtained as a function of the integer $\dyg(\beta)$, when $\beta > 1$ tends to $1^+$.

 To the $\beta$-shift, to the R\'enyi-Parry dynamical system associated with an algebraic integer $\beta > 1$, are attached several analytic functions: (i) the minimal polynomial function $P_{\beta}(z)$ which is reciprocal by Smyth's Theorem \cite{smyth} as soon as ${\rm M}(\beta) < \Theta = 1.3247\ldots$; (ii) the (Artin-Mazur) dynamical zeta function of the $\beta$-shift \cite{artinmazur}, the generalized Fredholm determinant of the transfer operator associated with the $\beta$-transformation $T_{\beta}$ \cite{baladikeller}, the Perron-Frobenius operator associated to $T_{\beta}$ \cite{itotakahashi} \cite{mori} \cite{mori2} \cite{takahashi}.

 The main theorems below are obtained using the Parry Upper function $f_{\beta}(z)$, which is the opposite of the inverse of the dynamical zeta function $\zeta_{\beta}(z)$.
 The Parry Upper function at $\beta$ is the generalized Fredholm determinant associated with the transfer operator of the $\beta$-transformation (Baladi \cite{baladi2}).

 Using ergodic theory Takahaski \cite{takahashi} \cite{takahashi2}, Ito and Takahashi \cite{itotakahashi}, Flatto, Lagarias and Poonen \cite{flattolagariaspoonen} have given an explicit expression (reformulation) of the Parry Upper function $f_{\beta}(z)$ of the $\beta$-shift.
 This simplified expression is extensively used in the sequel.